ATsykalov/TetrisBlitz/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+Preferred communication style: Simple, everyday language in Russian.
+Language: Russian language for all communication with the user.
 Design style: Modern Classic - combining 8-bit aesthetics with contemporary clean interface and flat design.

 ## System Architecture